Rhapsody on a Theme of Paganini: Analysis

 After a brief introduction, the first variation is played before the theme.
 Paganini's theme is stated on strings with the piano picking out salient notes, after the first variation.
 Rachmaninoff likely got the idea of having a variation before the theme from the finale of Beethoven's Eroica symphony.
 Variations II to VI recombine elements of the theme.
 The pauses and rhetorical flourishes for the piano in variation VI herald a change of tempo and tone.
-The piano next gravely intones the Dies Irae, the "day of wrath" plainchant from the medieval Mass of the Dead, while the orchestra accompanies with a slower version of the opening motif of the Paganini theme.
+The piano next gravely intones the Dies irae (of which, to some degree, the Paganini theme is an inversion), the "day of wrath" plainchant from the medieval Mass of the Dead, while the orchestra accompanies with a slower version of the opening motif of the Paganini theme.
 The piece is one of several by Rachmaninoff to quote the Dies Irae plainchant melody.

 The slow 18th variation is by far the best known, and it is often included on classical music compilations without the rest of the work.
 It is based on an inversion of the melody of Paganini's theme.
 In other words, the A minor Paganini theme is literally played "upside down" in D♭ major, with a few other changes.
 Rachmaninoff himself recognized the appeal of this variation, saying "This one is for my agent."